ertgl/export-map-generator/README.md

 ## Overview

-`export-map-generator` provides a plugin-oriented pipeline that allows developers to control, extend, or override every part of the `exports` field generation process, usually for `package.json` files.
+`export-map-generator` provides a plugin-oriented pipeline for full control over the generation of the exports -typically for `package.json` files- allowing developers to customize, extend, or override every step of the process.

 ### Features